serenial/G-Augmented-Reality-Toolkit/README.md

 ### C++ Setup

 * Install dependencies

 _If using VSCode_

+> **Note**
+> Windows users should launch _VSCode_ or the build batchfile/script from the `x86 Native Tools Command Prompt ...` or `x64 Native Tools Command Prompt ...` (depending on desired bitness) to ensure the build tools can be located
+> _VSCode_ can be launced by simply running the `code` command

 * Use the `.vscode-example` directory as a template for a project `.vscode` directory and configure the *cmake/vcpkg* location
-* Use the VSCode CMake intergration tools to choose the build-kit, release type to match your system
+* Use the VSCode CMake intergration tools to choose the desored configuration (release/debug)
-* build the "install" target which should configure, build and install the binaries to `LabVIEW/bin` _If not using VSCode_
+* build the "install" target which should configure, build and install the binaries to `LabVIEW/bin`

+_If not using VSCode_
 * Use the provided `<platform>-win-build.bat-example` batch files as a starting point.
 Adjust variables in the batch file and modify other values to suit your preferences.
 * Run your modified batch file to build and install the .dll into the `LabVIEW/bin` directory